 The goal is to ask the question until you get to the true essence of your purpose, one that can guide the organization in the decisions it makes and attracts and motivates employees to carry out the mission.

-Here are a few good core purpose examples that have endured the test of time:
+Here are a few good company core purpose examples that have endured the test of time:

 3M: To solve unsolved problems innovatively